quixio/quix-streams/docs/processing.md

 **Example**:

-Assume we receive the same temperature readings in Celsius, but this time we need to add a new column with values in Fahrenheits.
+Assume we receive the same temperature readings in Celsius, but this time we need to add a new column with values in Fahrenheit.

 Here is how you can do that using columns and DataFrame API:
 > **_NOTE:_**  This approach works only with dict-like values.